Male Pattern Hair Loss: Can Finasteride Help?

 The underlying cause is a genetic sensitivity to dihydrotestosterone (DHT), a hormone derived from testosterone.
 In susceptible men, DHT binds to androgen receptors in scalp follicles and gradually miniaturises them — each hair cycle producing a thinner, shorter strand until the follicle eventually becomes dormant.

-Read our full overview: What is male pattern baldness?
+For a full overview, see our guide: What is male pattern baldness?

 What Is Finasteride?